purduecyan/netsoft24-smartnic-tutorial/README.md

 - BlueField: IP 192.168.100.2 (usr: netsoft24, psw: netsoft24@usa)

 - Everything needs to be executed as `root`
+- We recommend to perform all ssh connections with "-o ServerAliveInterval=10" -> "ssh -o ServerAliveInterval=10 netsoft24@200.132.136.81"
 ## Step 1: Understanding how BlueField steer network traffic

 - **Goal 1:** understand how physical ports and virtual ports are interconnected in the BlueField